Serving

 provides a simple way of serving agents from any of the supported frameworks using the

-Agent2Agent Protocol (A2A).
+Agent2Agent Protocol (A2A), via the A2A Python SDK.
 You can refer to the link for more information on

 the protocol, as explaining it is out of the scope of this page.